-We recommend shopping in Cul de Sac at Super J there have a good selection and you will be able to find everything you need.
-There is a small grocery store in Marigot Bay you can get the essentials.
+We recommend shopping in Cul de Sac at Massy, they have a good selection and you will be able to find everything you need.
+There is a small grocery store in Marigot Bay where you can get the essentials.

 Are we responsible for the crew’s food?